Elián González: Journey to Florida

-On November 21, 1999, González, his mother Elizabeth Brotons Rodríguez, and twelve others left Cuba on a small aluminum boat with a faulty engine; González's mother and ten others died in the crossing.
-González and the other two survivors floated at sea until they were rescued by two fishermen, who handed them over to the U.S. Coast Guard.
+On November 21, 1999, González, his mother Elizabeth Brotons Rodríguez, and twelve others left Cuba on a small aluminum boat with a faulty engine; González's mother and ten others died in the crossing, and their bodies were never recovered.
+González floated at sea on an inner tube until he was rescued by two fishermen, who handed him over to the United States Coast Guard.
+The two other survivors of the journey, a young couple, made it to the Florida coast separately.

-González's cousin Marisleysis said that the boat's motor broke down and they tried in vain to bail out the water with nylon bags, but a storm doomed their efforts.
+According to González's adult cousin Marisleysis, Elián told her that the boat's motor broke down and they tried in vain to bail out the water with nylon bags, but a storm doomed their efforts.
 He told her he tried to help get the water out and his mother's boyfriend placed him in an inner tube for safety.
 "He said afterwards that he fell asleep and that when he woke up he never saw his mother again".
 He said, "I think she drowned too because she didn't know how to swim".

-Nivaldo Fernández Ferrán, one of the three survivors on the boat, said "Elizabeth protected her son to the end".
+Nivaldo Fernández Ferrán, one of the three survivors on the boat, said, "Elizabeth protected her son to the end".
 According to Fernández Ferrán, they set out on their trip at 4 am, dragging inflated rubber floats, or inner tubes, in case they needed them.
 As they encountered bad weather, the boat's engine failed and the craft began to fill with water.
 After it went under, the passengers clung to the inner tubes in cold water, with waves reaching heights of three to four meters (10 to 13 feet).

 Afterwards, the Immigration and Naturalization Service (INS) released González to his paternal great-uncle, Lázaro.
 According to The Washington Post, González's father, Juan Miguel González Quintana, had telephoned Lázaro from Cuba on November 22, 1999, to advise that González and his mother had left Cuba without Juan Miguel's knowledge, and to watch for their arrival.